Ashley Madison: Business model

 Unlike Match.com or eHarmony, Ashley Madison's business model is based on credits rather than monthly subscriptions.
 For a conversation between two members, one of the members, always the man, must pay eight credits to initiate the conversation.
 Any follow-up messages between the two members are complimentary after starting communication.
 Ashley Madison also has a real-time chat feature where credits buy a certain time allotment.

 The site allows users to hide their account profiles for free.
 Users looking to delete their accounts, even those made without the individual's consent, are charged a $19 fee.
 The "full delete" option claims to remove user profiles, all messages sent and received, site usage history, personally identifiable information, and photos.
-The data disclosures in 2015 revealed that this "permanent deletion" feature did not permanently delete anything, and all data was recoverable.
+The data disclosures in 2015 revealed that this "permanent deletion" feature did not permanently delete all user data.
+Instead, even after users had used this feature, some information about them remained in the database, which permitted some "permanently deleted" user accounts to be identified.

 Criticism

 Trish McDermott, a consultant who helped found Match.com, accused Ashley Madison of being a "business built on the back of broken hearts, ruined marriages, and damaged families".
 Biderman responded by stating that the site is "just a platform" and a website or a commercial will not convince anyone to commit adultery.
 According to Biderman, affairs help preserve many marriages.